kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 |> ignore
 ```

-Here is an example of the Coordiantor config that we load.
+Here is an example of Coordiantor config that we load.

 ```json title="coordinator_config.json"
 {